pchj/ModelEarth-RealityStream/path.md

 ## About Path Parameters

-The term "features" is more prevalent in machine learning and data science. "factors" has a stronger association with statistical and social sciences.
+The term "features" is more prevalent in machine learning and data science. "factors" has a stronger association with statistics and social sciences.

 Sample features and target data will reside within "input" folders for: bees, blinks, trees, jobs, and industries